aplteam/Tatin/docs/PackageConfiguration.md

 * Put `:TRAP ⋄ :EndTrap` around the code in the `lx` function and deal with any problem yourself

-Note that the existence of a variable `∆LX` indicates that there was an `lx` function successfully executed.
+Note that the existence of a variable `LX` indicates that there was an `lx` function successfully executed.

 #### name